dragonhnd/supergrubby/_posts/2014-12-17-organize-life-info-age.md

 ---
-layout: post
+layout: article
-title: How do I organize my life in the Information Age
+title: "How do I organize my life in the Information Age"
 date: 2014-12-17 13:24:21
 disqus: n
 ---